markusressel/openhasp-config-manager/README.md

   that should be included on _all_ device.

 You are not limited to a folder depth of one.
 However, the files on OpenHasp devices cannot be put into subfolders.
-Therefore, Ii you put `.json` or `.cmd` files into subfolders, the name of the resulting file on the OpenHasp device will be a concatenation of the full subpath using an underscore (`_`) as a separator.
+Therefore, if you put `.json` or `.cmd` files into subfolders, the name of the resulting file on the OpenHasp device will be a concatenation of the full subpath using an underscore (`_`) as a separator.
 So f.ex.